P-Darabi/P-Darabi/README.md

 Welcome to my GitHub portfolio!
-I am Parisa Karimi Darabi, a passionate and skilled data science with a strong focus on [Machine Learning and Deep Learning].
+I am Parisa Karimi Darabi, a passionate and skilled data scientist with a strong focus on Machine Learning and Deep Learning.
 Through this portfolio, I aim to showcase my data science projects, machine learning models, and contributions to the data science community.

 About Me